 Korea Comes Alive from "A Single Shard" Program

-Engage your students with the history and culture of ancient East Asia by introducing them to the Newberry Award winning book "A Single Shard" by Linda Sue Park set in 14th C Korea.
-Receive a classroom set of this popular YA novel, a companion "Korea Kit" filled with A/V material, books and cultural artifacts related to the book to borrow, a bus subsidy to tour University of Michigan Museum of Art's Gallery of Korean Art with trained docents, and a hands-on ceramics demonstration with a craft that the kids can take home!
+Engage your students with the history and culture of ancient East Asia by introducing them to the Newbery Award winning book "A Single Shard" by Linda Sue Park set in 14th C Korea.
+Receive a classroom set of this popular YA novel, a companion "Korea Kit" filled with A/V material, books and cultural artifacts related to the book to borrow, a bus subsidy to tour University of Michigan Museum of Art's Gallery of Korean Art with trained docents, and a hands-on model shipwreck excavation to find real celadon!

 Contact us for more information.